JasonKessler/scattertext/README.md

 Please see [Turning Unstructured Content into Kernels of Ideas](https://www.slideshare.net/JasonKessler/turning-unstructured-content-into-kernels-of-ideas) for an introduction to the metrics and algorithms used.

 ## Changelog
+### 0.0.2.1.4

+Added preliminary support for visualizing [Empath](https://github.com/Ejhfast/empath-client) (Fast 2016) topics categories instead of emotions.
+See the tutorial for more information.

 ### 0.0.2.1.3

 Improved term-labeling.